-The Applicant recommendation form should be submitted to the RDT by the agreed signatory, usually the Associate Dean (Research), or their delegate, or Programme Leader.
+The ARF should be submitted to the RDT by the agreed signatory, usually the Associate Dean (Research), or their delegate, or Programme Leader.
 By submitting this form, the signatory is confirming that:

-- The Research student recruitment guidelines have been followed in recruitment of the student - The infrastructure, facilities and supervision to support the student are in place, if the student is to be based away from Walton Hall the faculties must assure themselves as to the suitability of the research facilities to be used by the student - The proposed supervisors meet the requirements as outlined in the Research Degrees Regulations - The applicant meets the academic and residency requirements - Any contract and funding arrangements are in place - Any proposed external supervisors have provided copies of evidence of their right to work in the UK - HECoS and CAH3 codes have been considered and any requirements for ATAS have been confirmed
+- The Research student recruitment guidelines have been followed in recruitment of the student. - The infrastructure, facilities and supervision to support the student are in place, if the student is to be based away from Walton Hall the faculties must assure themselves as to the suitability of the research facilities to be used by the student and a contract for use of the facilities is in place with the external partner according of the procedures outlined in the Research Degree Student Partnership Framework. - The proposed supervisors meet the requirements as outlined in the Research Degrees Regulations - The applicant meets the academic and residency requirements. - Any contract and funding arrangements are in place. - Any proposed external supervisors have provided copies of evidence of their right to work in the UK. - HECoS and CAH3 codes have been considered and any requirements for ATAS have been confirmed.

-The Applicant recommendation form is subject to the approval of the Graduate School Director.
+The ARF is subject to the approval of Progress Board.